fesorg/Tutorial-X-ray-from-RSPt/DAY1-break the symmetry/README.md

 You run only a single iteration with this `green.inp` file.
 After that you can run the calculation with your regular `green.inp` file until it is converged.
 Note, the spin will only show up in the Occupation part of the out file and nowhere else.
 If you have fullrel on you might see a small magnetic moment, which is the orbital moment.
 ## Getting the Hybridization function
-Once your calculation is converged, you can extract the hybridization function from RSPt to do this simply specify the spectrum keyword Hyb, the verbose keyword Dump and the debug keyword Dump.
+Once your calculation is converged, you can extract the hybridization function from RSPt to do this simply specify the `spectrum` keyword `Hyb`, the `verbose` keyword `Dump` and the `debug` keyword `Dump`.
 ````
 debug
 Dump